Player1os/node-js-knex-utility/README.md

 ## Updating the new library with changes from the base

 Follow these instructions to update the new library:
-1. Fetch the base repository's branches `git fetch base`.
-2. Make sure you are in the library's master branch `git checkout master`.
+1. Make sure you are in the library's master branch `git checkout master`.
-3. Rebase the library's master branch to the base repository's master `git rebase upstream/master`.
+2. Rebase the library's master branch to the base repository's master `git pull --rebase base/master`.

 ## Developement